hitz-zentroa/GoLLIE/docs/index.md

 </p>

 <p align="justify">
-Despite the recent advances, the models still struggle with guidelines details.
-We hypothesize that the main reason why that occurs is because models have a strong representation of what the labels mean, and, when more details are needed, the models just ignore them.
+Despite the recent advances, the models still struggle to follow annotation guidelines details.
+We hypothesize that the main reason why that occurs is because models have a strong preconception of the labels meaning, and, when more details are needed, the models just ignore them.
 For instance, this is an example of ChatGPT annotating person entities:
 </p>

 <table border="0">